 There are four key components within this definition that make up successful case management: Intake, Needs Assessment, Service Planning, and Monitoring and Evaluation.
-Human service organizations of all sizes require the correct implementation of each of these four components in order to ensure client success.
-Let’s go into why these four components are so essential to case management.
+Human service organizations of all sizes require the correct implementation of these four components to ensure client success.

-So, if each of these components plays such a crucial part in case management, how do we successfully implement them so we can ensure the success of entire communities?
+So, if each of these components plays such a crucial part in case management, how do we successfully implement them to ensure the success of entire communities?
 And after we implement, how do we support this case management process?

 That’s where Apricot comes in.
 Apricot is a comprehensive case management system built on the core components of case management.
 Best practices focused on each of the four components are built right into your Apricot system, so you can start collecting data and measuring progress right away.

 Take advantage of case management best practices built on thousands of implementations of organizations just like yours today.
 See Apricot in Action!

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 |cookielawinfo-checbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|